dwfe/path-resolver/README.md

 here the result can be one of : `component`, `redirectTo`, `customTo`, `action`, `children`.

-So the `Entry` is an instruction on what to do when matching for this segment of the path.
+So the `Entry` is an instruction on what to do when matching for this segment of the pathname.

 ## `segment`

-A segment is part of a full path.
+A segment is part of a pathname.
 For example, an entry of the form:

 ```
 import {Entry} from '@do-while-for-each/path-resolver';